-For more than a decade, advice columnist Amy Dickinson's “Ask Amy: Advice for the Real World” has appeared in over 200 newspapers, including The Chicago Tribune, Newsday, and The Washington Post, to over 22 million readers.
-She has turned the homespun advice she collected from her years as a journalist and a resident of small-town America into sage wisdom for her legion of fans.
+For more than a decade, advice columnist Amy Dickinson's “Ask Amy: Advice for the Real World” has appeared in over 150 newspapers and been read by over 22 million readers daily.
+Amy has turned the homespun advice collected from her years as a single mother living in both urban and small-town America into sage wisdom for her legion of fans.
+A regular voice on NPR, Dickinson is a panelist on the popular NPR quiz show Wait, Wait, Don’t Tell Me and broadcasts her radio stories on All Things Considered.

-Growing up in the small upstate town of Freeville, New York, Dickinson was heavily influenced by the stories and life-lessons passed down by her large extended family.
+Growing up in the small town of Freeville, New York, population 505, Dickinson was heavily influenced by the stories and life-lessons passed down by her large extended family.
 Always interested in people and their stories, Dickinson feels that “one of the pleasures of being an advice columnist is that I'm granted little glimpses into the human condition.”

-A regular voice on NPR, Dickinson is a frequent panelist on the popular NPR quiz show Wait, Wait, Don’t Tell Me and broadcasts her radio stories on All Things Considered.
-She is also monthly hostess on The Moth in Chicago.
-She has been published in Esquire, O magazine, The New York Times, and The Washington Post and has been a guest on The Today Show and CNN's American Morning.
+A monthly hostess on The Moth in Chicago, she has been published in Esquire, O magazine, The New York Times, and The Washington Post and has been a guest on The Today Show and CNN's American Morning.

-- Amy Dickinson at Grand Rapids Community College (2008)
+- Amy Dickinson at Grand Rapids Community College

-- Starting Over (2011)
+- Starting Over

-- Amy Dickinson's A Book for Every Bed (2011)
+- Amy Dickinson's A Book for Every Bed

-- My Thoughts on the Work of Dear Abby (2013)
+- My Thoughts on the Work of Dear Abby

 Amy Dickinson earned her Master’s degree in Human Experience.
 Taking the backroads and learning as she went, Dickinson worked her way through the news world before taking over for Ann Landers.
 Life experience in hand, Dickinson has amassed a following of 22 million readers, all with questions that beg for answers.
 Carefully considering the lessons each question poses, Dickinson talks about finding the answers to life’s biggest questions and unlocking happiness and success.